arses-ui/Barnacles/README.md

 ## Dependencies
 - Python 3.9.0 [Download here](https://www.python.org/downloads/release/python-390/) (The python packages recommended are 3.9.0 <=>3.10.0 due to some of the libraries installed)
 - Packages listed in requirements.txt

+## Conclusion

+Among the three approaches tested, the trained model demonstrated the most promise.
+Although it was trained on a relatively small dataset, it was able to accurately count the number of barnacles in images, particularly when the number of objects was limited.
+In contrast, the traditional image processing method performed poorer than expected, offering little adaptability and requiring  manual tuning of parameters to work for each individual image.

+For future work, I believe the best direction is to curate a larger dataset and fine-tune a pre-trained object detection model such as YOLOv11.
+Although the data preparation process may be time-consuming, this approach would allow the model to generalize better across various image conditions and barnacle types, ultimately leading to more robust and scalable performance.

 ## Author
 Arses Prasai -[Github](https://github.com/arses-ui)